 Chapter in book

-- Garratt, Peter (Forthcoming).
+- Garratt, Peter (2017).
 On Entanglings: Disciplines, Materiality and Distributed Cognition.
 In Minding Borders: Resilient Divisions in Literature, the Body and the Academy.
 Nicola Gardini, Adriana X. Jacobs, Ben Morgan, Mohamed-Salah Omri & Matthew Reynolds Oxford: Legenda.

 - Garratt, Peter (2017).
 Scientific Literary Criticism.
 In The Routledge Research Companion to Nineteenth-Century British Literature and Science.
 Holmes, John & Ruston, Sharon Farnham: London & New York: Routledge.
 115-127.

 - Garratt, Peter (2016).
 Cognitive Science and Critical Theory.
 In The Edinburgh Companion to Critical Theory.
 Sim, Stuart Edinburgh: Edinburgh University Press.
 456-473.

 - Garratt, Peter (2016).
 The Cognitive Humanities: Whence and Whither?.
 In The Cognitive Humanities: Embodied Mind in Literature and Culture.
 Garratt, Peter Basingstoke: Palgrave Macmillan.
 1-15.

 - Garratt, Peter (2016).
 Victorian Literary Aesthetics and Mental Pathology.
 In The Edinburgh Companion to the Critical Medical Humanities.
 Whitehead, Anne, Woods, Angela, Atkinson, Sarah, Macnaughton, Jane & Richards, Jenny Edinburgh: Edinburgh University Press.
 428-443.